VisDrone/VisDrone2018-MOT-toolkit/README.md

 * main functions
 	* evalMOT.m is the main function to evaluate your tracker

-	    -put the source codes in ./trackers/ (please refer the source codes of GOG tracker)
+	    * put the source codes in ./trackers/ (please refer the source codes of GOG tracker)

-            -modify the dataset path and result path
+	    * modify the dataset path and result path

-            -use "isSeqDisplay" to show the groundtruth and detections
+	    * use "isSeqDisplay" to show the groundtruth and detections

-            -use "isNMS" and nmsThre to conduct NMS

-            -select the evaluated task, i.e, Task4a without detection results, Task4b with detection results
+	    * select the evaluated task, i.e, Task4a without detection results, Task4b with detection results

   * evaluateTrackA.m is the main function to evaluate your tracker using the measures in Task4a without detection results.